paul-krohn/django-pool-stats/usage_docs.md

 ### Creating a new season

 Seasons are a top-level object in Django, just go ahead and create one.
-Unset **is default** on the current default season before setting it on the new one.

-### Divisions

-Divisions need to be created each season, create new ones with the desired labels and set the season to the one created above.
+Set the _minimum games_ value to the minimum number of games per week players have to have played to appear in the overall standings.

+When you are ready to start creating the divisions and teams for the season, use the _Set default season_ action in the Seasons admin page.

 ### Players